thmsrmbld/miniterm/README.md

 ## Contributing

-* If you've got ideas for improvement, or new commands, I'd love to hear them.
+* If you've got questions, ideas for improvement, or new commands, I'd love to hear them.
 Feel free to file an issue, create a branch and submit a pull request.

 ## License

 * Free for personal use.
-I'd love to know if you use it and what you do with it ! :)
+I'd love to know if you use it and what you do with it ! 😊

 ## Twitter